-- An HSA is a savings account that you use to pay for your routine health care expenses.
+- An HSA is a savings account at the bank.

 - An HSA contain funds that are owned and controlled by you, the account holder.

-- HSA is portable; the funds remain with you regardless of employment.
+- An HSA is portable.
+The funds remain with you regardless of employment.

 Health Savings Accounts:

 HSA's are designed for consumers to pay for upcoming medical expenses.
 If you don't use the HSA funds, an HSA's is a good way to save

 for future medical expenses.
 HSA can be funded with “pre-tax dollars”.
 Funds grow “tax-free” while in the HSA account.
 And HSA funds can be withdrawn for Qualified Medical Expense